kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 Visual Studio Code (VS Code), git, and Zotero together to automate your workflow and make writing a breeze.
 Most likely, the big question on your mind is "Why should I switch from Overleaf?", so consider the following:
-* Work entirely offline
+* :airplane: Work entirely offline
-* Git integration means neat collaboration + version history (something overleaf *tries* to do, but locks most of it behind a paywall)
+* :link: Git integration means neat collaboration + version history (something overleaf *tries* to do, but locks most of it behind a paywall)
-* No more compilation timeouts
+* :hourglass: No more compilation timeouts
-* A fully customizable environment
+* :hammer_and_wrench: A fully customizable environment

 If any of this sounds interesting to you, then read on!